ATAC-Seq: QC, peak calling, differential accessibility

 rtracklayer::export(rowRanges(filtered.windows),

-Internally, the filterWindowsGlobal function will compare the sample-average abundance of a window with the average global background abundance.
+Internally, the filterWindowsGlobal function will compare the sample-average abundance of a window with the average background abundance across all samples.
 This average might be low if a peak appears only in a small subset of the samples.
 For large datasets with many sample groups, a group specific filtering with subsequent merging of the retained windows is required in order to capture group-specific peaks.

 Differential accessibility analysis

-• In analogy to differential expression analysis, differential accessibilty analysis will evaluate accessibility of windows across sample groups.
+- In analogy to differential expression analysis, differential accessibilty analysis will evaluate changes in accessibility of windows across sample groups.

 Normalization

-Normalization procedures known from mRNA-Seq differential expression analysis, such as TMM (edgeR) or median of ratio’s (DESeq2), use an effective library size to fix the effect of composition biases i.e. when few genes occupy a significant fraction of the library.
-However, scaling the library size will shift the M values globally (i.e. the whole cloud of points moves up or down), allowing to either set the M values of low abundance/closed or the high abundance/open windows to zero on average.
-In other words, scaling of library sizes cannot normalize background and foreground windows independently.
+Normalization procedures based on scaling, such as TMM (edgeR) or median of ratio’s (DESeq2), calculate effective library sizes to compensate the effect of composition biases across samples.
+From the perspective of MA-plots, the effect of scaling the library sizes leads to a global shift of the M values (i.e. the whole cloud of points moves up or down), allowing to either set the M values of low abundance/closed or the high abundance/open windows to zero on average.
+However, it cannot treat low and high abundance windows separately as required for trended biases.

 ct <- split(colnames(logCPM), colData(filtered.windows)$CellType)